miyashiro1/mangaplus-scraper/README.md

 If you have any suggestions on how to improve let me know!

 # MangaScraper Bot
 Use this link to have the bot on your discord server.
+(Not working yet)
 <br>https://discordapp.com/api/oauth2/authorize?client_id=703818771818872903&permissions=2048&scope=bot</br>
 <br>Type !commands to see the commands</br>